junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean gives him a cowboy salute.

-So is the Sundance Kid.
+Same with the Sundance Kid.

 Dean keeps going north.
-He doesn't keep track of Butch and the Sundance Kid.
-They head east now, probably.
+He doesn't keep track of where Butch and Sundance are going.
+They might head east now, likely.
 Kansas is worth a visit and they can probably do those things the papers said they did but they haven't got chance to.
 Dean thinks, urging the horse to keep up the pace again.

 There are more than half a dozen of the posse following him, by the count of the shaky lanterns.